-MONTCLAIR, NJ - After nearly a year in business, the embattled Dairy Air ice cream company, has permanently closed its doors.
+MONTCLAIR, NJ - After nearly a year in business, the embattled Dairy Air ice cream company has permanently closed its doors.

-Located at 521 Bloomfield Ave, Dairy Air came under fire for having, what residents called, a "sexualized" logo.
+Located at 521 Bloomfield Ave., Dairy Air came under fire for having what residents called a "sexualized" logo.

-Shortly after opening in 2017, the ice cream shop encountered problems with many Montclair residents, who took to social media, calling its logo “disturbing” and “offensive”.
+Shortly after opening in 2017, the ice cream shop encountered problems with many Montclair residents who took to social media, calling its logo “disturbing” and “offensive."

-In November of 2017, many residents and business owners were very vigilant in expressing outrage over the logo.
-The verbal outrage turned into action, when residents set out to force the owners to take action by changing the logo.
+Some residents set out to force the owners to take action by changing the logo.

-One such business owner, Amy Tingle, of Creativity Caravan, penned an open letter to the new ice cream shop, stating, "I will also be dropping off a hard copy at their location today.
+One such business owner, Amy Tingle of Creativity Caravan, penned an open letter to the new ice cream shop, stating, "I will also be dropping off a hard copy at their location today.
 I urge anyone who feels the same way to cut and paste my words and send one yourself.
 This is not okay."

 Tingles letter begins, "To the owner and the marketing team at Dairy Air,

 I am writing to you to ask you to reconsider your logo design and to remove it from your packaging, storefront, marketing plan, etc. It is offensive and sickening.
 A hyper-sexualized, obviously female cow with her ass upended and poking through a circle, tail raised up, waiting for what?
 I’m not sure, but I do know that I am repulsed and offended."

 She continued in the the letter to express her dissatisfaction and also took to social media to express her concern.